Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_nuclear_segmentation.md

 library("tiff")
 ~~~

-Create a directory counter to count how many files we have encountered thus far.
+Next, we run the following lines, which will create a directory counter that will keep track of how many files we have processed thus far.

 ~~~
 # dir Counter